A commitment to equality runs through the work of the NEU in all its spheres.

 Please click on relevant pages below for more information about our work in this area, useful resources and how you can get involved:

-The award is named after the past president of East London NUT who was killed during an anti-racist demonstration in Southall, London on 23 April 1979.
+The award is named after the past president of East London NUT (now Tower Hamlets and the City NEU) who was killed during an anti-racist demonstration in Southall, London on 23 April 1979.

 On the day of his death, Blair Peach was marching against the far right National Front.
 He was killed by a blow the head from one of a group of police officers.